These guidelines are required for everyone seeking a spot on a Grim raid team. Anyone who fails to maintain all of these guidelines may be replaced.

 - All gear items enchanted with level and class appropriate enchants, including any profession-based enchants.

 - Item levels should be no more than one tier behind current content.
-For Normal Azshara’s Eternal Palace, the minimum average item level is 395.
-This can be easily obtained by Warfronts, weekly Mythic+ dungeon chests, some World Bosses, some Emissaries, Faction Assaults, PVP, and Palace LFR once that opens.
+For Normal Ny’alotha, the Waking City, the minimum average item level is 435.
+This can be easily obtained by Warfronts, weekly Mythic+ dungeon chests, some World Bosses, some Emissaries, Faction Assaults, PVP, N’Zoth Assaults, Horrific Visions and LFR once that opens.
 For more information on gearing up, see this Wowhead article.

 - Progress should be made on your Azerite necklace.
-At level 50, there are bonuses for it, so all raiders should be working on that.
+At levels 71, 75 and 80 there are bonuses for it, so all raiders should be working on that.

 - Members’ professions should be at sufficient level to make use of their highest bonuses.